 The effective treatment court judge acts as leader, communicator, educator, community collaborator, and institution builder (Marlowe and Meyer, 2011).
-The treatment court judge interacts frequently and respectfully with participants, and gives due consideration to the input of other team members (NADCP, Vol. 1).
+The treatment court judge interacts frequently and respectfully with participants, and gives due consideration to the input of other team members (NADCP, Vol. I, 2013).

-- 1. Attend annual and specific treatment court training to stay informed of current research and best practices1. - 2.
-Interact with each participant for no less than three minutes during the court review (NADCP, Vol. I, p.
-23)2. - 3.
+- 1. Attend annual and specific treatment court training to stay informed of current research and best practices (Meyer, 2011) - 2.
+Interact with each participant for no less than three minutes during the court review (NADCP, Vol. I, 2013). - 3.
 Preside over the treatment court for no less than two consecutive years (Carey, 2012). - 4.
-Develop and maintain a rapport with treatment court participants3. - 5.
+Develop and maintain a rapport with treatment court participants (NACP, Vol. I, 2013) - 5.
 Do not blame, shame, discount, argue with, confront, label, or belittle participants and do not permit others to do so (National Center for State Courts, 2006).
 Do not humiliate participants or subject them to foul or abusive language (Miethe et. al., 2000). - 6.
-Attend and participate in the pre-court staffings (Finigan et. al., 2007) which are held no less than every two weeks for participants in phase one and no less than every four weeks for participants in the last phase.
-(The same judge who presides over the court must attend the staffings.
-Carey et. al., 2008, 2012). - 7.
+Attend and participate in the pre-court staffings (Finigan et. al., 2007) which are held no less than every two weeks for participants in phase one and no less than once a month for participants in the last phase.
+The same judge who presides over the court must attend the staffings (Carey et. al., 2008; 2012). - 7.
 Participate fully as a treatment court team member.
 Commit to the program, mission and goals, and work as a full partner to ensure the success of participants. - 8.
 Become knowledgeable on the topics of addiction, alcoholism, recovery, brain disorders, mental illness, and pharmacology in general, and apply that knowledge when responding to compliance concerns in a therapeutically appropriate manner. - 9.
 Understand the manner in which gender, age, and cultural issues may impact the participants' success. - 10.
-Respect and consider the team members' expertise and position when imposing a consequence, balancing the collaborative approach of treatment courts with the judge's discretion and authority4.
+Respect and consider the team members' expertise and position when imposing a consequence, balancing the collaborative approach of treatment courts with the judge's discretion and authority.
 "The team serves essentially as a panel of 'expert witnesses' providing legal and scientific expertise for the judge" (NADCP, Vol. II, p.
-45) (Bean, 2002; Hora & Stalcup, 2008). - 11. "[I]t is not permissible for a treatment court team to vote on what consequence to
+45) (Bean, 2002; Hora & Stalcup, 2008). - 11.
+"It is not permissible for a treatment court team to vote on what consequence to impose unless the judge considered the result of the vote to be merely advisory" (NADCP, Vol. I, p.
+23). - 12.
+The judge is the ultimate arbiter of factual controversies and makes the final decision concerning the imposition of incentives or sanctions that affect a participant's legal status or liberty (Meyer, 2011). - 13.
+Rely upon the advice of medical, treatment and other experts in fashioning appropriate interventions and imposing rewards and sanctions (NADCP, Vol. I, 2013)